Vhaeraun - extensive info

 recipient must state so aloud before making the skill check or attack

 roll.
-The latent bonus granted by the spell also dissipates unused if a
+The latent bonus granted by the spell also dissipates unused if

 successful dispel magic is cast on the recipient before the round in